iBlackStone/Manager/privacy.md

 ### Privacy Usage Terms

-Using this app 《二进制迷笛》（BinaryMIDI） means you agreed with the terms below.
+Using this app 《管家》（Steward） means you agreed with the terms below.

 ### What do we collect?